Subscribe Subscribe | Subscribe Comments RSS

 As we are liberated from our own fear, our presence automatically liberates others.

-When I first read the above passage from Marianne Williamson’s book, A Return to Love, a new perspective hit me right on the face.
-The deepest fear is found in each one of us.
-However, what struck me is, “Are we also responsible for whatever we are achieving and not achieving?”
-We certainly do.
-It brought me back to some thought which I have previously.
-I have always been thinking of the point about what wealth can do for one.
-I realize after reading the passage that subconsciously I have rejected wealth because of some of the things that I might do if I am wealthy.
-I was focusing too much on what I did not want to do with wealth than on what I can possibly do with wealth.
+As I recalled a thought which I have previously about wealth.
+I have always been thinking about what wealth can do for one.
+I realize after reading the passage that subconsciously I have rejected wealth because of some of the things that I do not want to do with wealth and what I may become of it; I was focusing too much on what I did not want to do with wealth than on what I can possibly do with it.
+It is good to know what we do not want but the focus should be on the good we can do with it.
 Repainted the images!

-Love Quotation by Marianne Williamson
+Love quotes and sayings by Marianne Williamson

 That is a real good question you are asking.
 The truth is that I never looked at it that way, but it certainly hits me right in the face like it did to you.
 I guess this fear blocks a lot of good things coming into our lives.

 @ Jazz, the concept is actually similar to something I had heard a few year ago.
 However, the one that I heard before states it as self sabotaging.
 This too can block a lot of good things coming into our lives.
-It is enlightening to me. :)
+It is enlightening to me. πŸ™‚

 I know fear has held me back in my life.
 I read a book a long time ago called “Feel the Fear and Do it Anyway”.
 It was a good book and I learned from it, but I wish I could say it completely eliminated me getting in my own way sometimes.

 @ Bradley, that sounds like a good book, which I want to read too.
-I guess fear can never be eliminated completely in our lives but it offers an opportunity for us to grow. :)
+I guess fear can never be eliminated completely in our lives but it offers an opportunity for us to grow. πŸ™‚

 I think fear plays a big part in why people do and don’t do things…but you can either control it or let it control you.